bmmpxf/geoserver/doc/en/user/source/data/database/postgis.rst

 Configuring PostGIS layers
 --------------------------

 When properly loaded, all tables in the database will be visible to GeoServer, but they will need to be individually configured before being served by GeoServer.
-See the section on :ref:`webadmin_layers` for how to add and edit new layers.
+See the section on :ref:`webadmin_data_layers` for how to add and edit new layers.

 .. _postgis_loose_bbox: